stocker88/nextjswebsite/_posts/finance-gurus.md

 &nbsp;

-Your Guru influencer gets paid $600 when they convince you to trade!
+Your Guru influencer gets paid $600 when they convince you to trade, but wait for it...

 &nbsp;

-If they get 1,000 people a month to trade...
-That's $600,000 a month: **→ $7,200,000 a year.**
+## **The Guru wants you to trade everyday so he can take half your commissions!**

 &nbsp;

 &nbsp;

-## **The Guru wants you to trade everyday: he will make even more money!**

-&nbsp;

-&nbsp;

-And now he wants you to trade everyday!
 Be a day trader!

 &nbsp;

-He takes 50% of all your trading commissions.

-&nbsp;

-Who cares you will make money right?

-&nbsp;

-### **He doesn't tell you short term trades is taxed 40%**
+### **He doesn't tell you short term trades are taxed 40%**

 &nbsp;